AugustoCarlos907/AugustoCarlos907/README.md

 - 👨‍💻 I’m a **Full Stack Developer**, skilled in building modern and responsive web applications using **HTML, CSS, JavaScript, PHP, Laravel, MySQL, Bootstrap**.
 - 🏢 Specialized as an **Odoo Software Developer**, using python , customizing, integrating and developing ERP solutions to help businesses grow efficiently.
 - 🚀 My focus is on creating **robust backends** with Laravel , while delivering **clean and intuitive frontends** using modern web technologies.
-- 📚 Constant learner, always improving my skills in web, ERP, and mobile technologies.
+- 📚 Constant learner, always improving my skills in web, ERP technologies.
 - 🤝 Open to collaborating on innovative projects that bring real value.
 - 🌍 Passionate about technology that makes a difference in people's lives.